 Municipal and public buildings and public utility offices, but not including storage yards, substations, or regulator stations.

-Accessory buildings and uses, as regulated by Section 3.08
+Accessory buildings and uses, as regulated by Section 3.08.

-Small Solar Energy System
+Small Solar Energy System.

 SECTION 13.
-AMENDMENT TO ZONING ORDINANCE CHAPTER 11: Zoning Ordinance Chapter 11, Section 11.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy Systems” as a permitted use, and shall read as follows:
+AMENDMENT TO ZONING ORDINANCE CHAPTER 11: Zoning Ordinance Chapter 11, Section 11.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy System” as a permitted use, and shall read as follows:

 Land and/or buildings in the B-2 District may be used for the following purposes: